 Lifestyle in Oman

 Situated in the southeastern quarter of the Arabian Peninsula, Oman is widely considered to be the friendliest Gulf state to live and work in.
-As such, the expat population comprises almost a third of Oman's total population and consists of mainly British, American, Canadian, Australian, New Zealand and South African nationals.
+As such, the expat population comprises almost a third of Oman's total population.

-As an expat, the lifestyle in Oman one has largely depends on the town or city one lives in.
-Muscat is the most developed and Westernised city with lots of shopping malls, restaurants, bars, sports clubs and entertainment venues.
+Muscat is the most developed and Westernised city in Oman with lots of shopping malls, restaurants, bars, sports clubs and entertainment venues.
 There is a particularly large expat population in the city and many expats run social clubs or organisations for their compatriots.

-Towns in the rural areas are less cosmopolitan, and shopping, cuisine and entertainment experiences are likely to be correspondingly less Westernised.
-However, even small towns have large expat groups and expat social events.
+Towns in the rural areas are less cosmopolitan, and shopping, cuisine and entertainment experiences are likely to be less Westernised.
+However, even small towns often have large expat groups and expat social events.

 Outside the main towns and cities, Oman's diverse range of geographical features, including rugged mountain ranges, unspoilt wadis and desert sands, also allow expats to enjoy a range of adventure activities like camping, swimming and dune riding.

 Work-life balance in Oman